rickparrish/Renegade/README.md

   <li>INTEGER in RECORD to SMALLINT</li>
   <li>TYPEs of OF WORD to OF SMALLWORD (just in case they're used in a RECORD)</li>
   <li>TYPEs of OF INTEGER to OF SMALLINT (just in case they're used in a RECORD)</li>
+  <li>Implement any REETODOs that appear in compiled executables</li>
+  <li>Anything passing 0 for the Attr parameter to FindFirst should pass AnyFile instead (VP returns no files when 0 is passed for Attr)</li>
 </ul>